very-good-science/data-ethics-club/site/contents/write_ups/2022/01-06-22_writeup.md

 You need to commit to a certain level of maintenance for data to be worked with.
 If this needs to be run by the participants, this can really bog things down.
 (This will be evident to anyone who has ever tried to organise a group holiday).

 There's a difficulty of presenting it as a hierarchy, implying one is better and one is worse.
+Often data is collected about specific sub-populations who are being 'studied', and they are often being 'studied' because they may have particular health conditions or life circumstances we are trying to research.
+However, these life circumstances or health conditions may mean that these population groups may not necessarily appreciate having to put a lot of time in managing their participation and data.
+On the other hand, it would be a particularly effective measure against the exploitation of under-served communities, many of whom have histories of being exploited for the purpose of research.

 We did appreciate that this report seemed to have a section on how to make each action meaningful.
 That's not often addressed, usually it's just awareness.